Table of Contents

 Most people associate the topcoat with an unruly shagginess or fluffiness; however, it can be short and sleek, which is seen with the American English Coonhound, for example.

-This topcoat is also referred to as guard hairs.
-It is beneficial to bird hunting and retrieving breeds as it allows them to work through water without getting too weighed down or cold due to becoming wet.
+This topcoat is also referred to as guard hair.
+It benefits bird hunting and retrieving breeds by allowing them to work through water without getting too weighed down or cold due to becoming wet.

 Presence of an undercoat